vpakarinen/landetect/README.md

-## LanDetect - Detect landmarks in real-time and extract the data automatically
+## LanDetect - Detect landmarks in real-time and extract the data